Name changes

 Please note

-How to change your name on your driver’s license or ID
+How to change your name on your driver license or ID

-Follow these steps to change your name on your driver’s license or ID.
+Follow these steps to change your name on your driver license or ID.

-Name changes must first be made with the Federal Social Security Administration in order to have your name updated on your driver’s license or ID.
+Name changes must first be made with the Federal Social Security Administration to have your name updated on your driver license or ID.

 To change your name with Social Security, you must present documents proving your legal name change and identity.
 If you are a U.S. citizen, you must also present documents proving your U.S. citizenship.
 Only original documents or copies certified by the issuing agency are accepted.

-• Certificate of Naturalization showing a new name; or
+• Certificate of Naturalization showing a new name

 To prove your identity, you must show one unexpired document showing your name, identifying information, and photograph, such as: